spapas/django-generic-scaffold/README.md

 With django-generic-scaffold you can quickly create and route CRUD generic class based views for your models so you will have a basic CRUD interface by writing only two lines of extra code!

+django-generic-scaffold is different from other scaffolding tools because it generates all views/url routes *on-the-fly* and *not* by outputing python code.

 Installation
 ------------
 No pypi yet, install with ``pip install git+https://github.com/spapas/django-generic-scaffold``.